ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 #### From _Preston Chronicle_

 #### 1856-07-05 &middot; Preston, England

 [This text is not available under an open license.]

 ---

 ## [From _The southern enterprise._](https://chroniclingamerica.loc.gov/lccn/sn85027003/1856-07-10/ed-1/seq-4)

 #### 1856-07-10 &middot; Greenville, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+?W lien I lfredatnonff the Choctaw
+Uuiana, I told a consultation with .one
+of their respectable ehieft respecting
 (ind among other things ho informed
 me at their first start they fell into a
 mistake?they only sent their boys to